crops/toaster-container/README.md

 This repo is to create an image that is able to setup and use Toaster from the Yocto Project.

+The instructions will be slightly different depending on whether Linux, Windows or Mac is used.
+There are setup instructions for using **Windows/Mac** at https://github.com/crops/docker-win-mac-docs/wiki.
+When referring to **Windows/Mac** in the rest of the document, it is assumed the instructions at https://github.com/crops/docker-win-mac-docs/wiki were followed.

 Running the container
 ---------------------
 * **Create the workdir**